AI Trail Analysis

 Best times to hike⌄

-Starting early allows ample time to navigate the difficult terrain and avoid afternoon thunderstorms.
-Late summer to early fall provides warmer temperatures and less lingering ice, while spring and early summer should be avoided due to significant ice and potentially hazardous conditions.
+Early morning allows more time to navigate the difficult terrain and avoid potential afternoon thunderstorms.
+Late summer and early fall offer the warmest temperatures and the least ice in the caves.
+Avoid spring due to significant ice and snowmelt, early summer due to lingering ice, and winter due to extreme cold and treacherous conditions.

 Wildlife & plants⌄